rockettheme/docs/Docs/wordpress/themes/photon/INDEX.md

 * MySQL 5.1+
 * WordPress 3.4+

->> NOTE: Gantry v5.2.6+ is required for Galatea to work correctly.
+>> NOTE: Gantry v5.2.6+ is required for Photon to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website](http://gantry.org).

 Key Features
 -----